perpil/lambda-bifurcate-logs-cdk/README.md

 3. `npm run build`

 ## Deployment

 1. npx cdk synth
 2. npx cdk deploy

+## Running
+Hit the url that appears in the output of the deploy command above to trigger a request.
+To see the logs, there are two log groups, the original logs are in:

+`/aws/lambda/serverlessAirline`

+and the filtered request logs are in:

+`/aws/lambda/serverlessAirline-requestlogs`

 ## Useful commands
 * `npm run build`   compile typescript to js